oci-mosip/documentation/docs/setup/deploymentnew/v3-installation/oci-installation-guidelines.md

 As only secured `https` connections are allowed via nginx server, you will need the below mentioned valid ssl certificates:

-* One valid wildcard ssl certificate related to domain used for accessing MOSIP cluster which will be created using [cert-manager](https://cert-manager.io/).
+* SSL certificate related to domain used for accessing MOSIP cluster which will be created using [cert-manager](https://cert-manager.io/).
 In above e.g. \*.[sandbox.xyz.net](http://sandbox.xyz.net/) is the similiar example domain.

 #### Prerequisite for complete deployment in Personal Computer
 -   Install Docker